frictionlessdata/website/site/README.md

 ---
 layout: home
-heroImage: /img/frictionless-color-logo.svg
+heroImage: /img/home/toolbox.png
 heroText: The zen toolkit for data integration
-tagline: Frictionless Data is a progressive, incrementally adoptable open-source toolkit that brings simplicity and gracefulness to the data experience - whether you're wrangling a CSV or engineering complex pipelines with gigabytes.
-actionText: Why Frictionless Data?
-actionLink: /about/
+tagline:  Building data pipelines is as easy as playing with LEGO.
+A frictionless data ecosystem built on the unix philosophy.Data flows with simplicity and gracefully across diverse tools and teams, enabled by the specs and patterns we have shared.
+Everyone working with data knows, and many use, these core patterns and tools.
 features:
 - title: Approachable
   details: Lean and minimal core.
 Quick to understand, quick to use.